Tubu Tree Camp: Information from the owner

-The Tubu area is a must for bird enthusiasts, with large concentrations of wattled crane, as well as slaty egret, rosy-throated longclaw and African skimmer.
+The Jao Reserve is a must for bird enthusiasts, with large concentrations of wattled crane, as well as slaty egret, rosy-throated longclaw and African skimmer.
 In contrast, the dryer Hunda Island sports crimson-breasted shrike and Meyer’s parrot.

 Water-level dependent, excursions in our boat allow for good game viewing in the channels further away from camp, often yielding fabulous sightings of hippo and crocodile and maybe even the elusive sitatunga.

-Tubu Tree Camp - Hide and Star Bed
+Wilderness Tubu Tree – Hide & Star Bed

-There are two hides in the area, one of which is located about 20 minutes from camp.
-This hide can be transformed into a Star Bed for sleep-outs for a maximum of four people at a time.
-The hide is equipped with a long-drop loo.
+There are two hides in the area, one of which is located approximately twenty minutes from camp.
+This hide can be beautifully transformed into a wonderful star bed that offers a unique wilderness experience under the star studded African sky.

 There is no better way of enjoying the crystal-clear waters of the Delta and its wildlife than by traditional mokoro (dugout canoe), which reveal the smaller fascinating critters and striking waterbirds of the region.